Mammaliaformes

-Mammaliaforms in life
+Description

 Early mammaliaforms were generally shrew-like in appearance and size, and most of their distinguishing characteristics were internal.
 In particular, the structure of the mammaliaform (and mammal) jaw and the arrangement of teeth are nearly unique.
 Instead of having many teeth that are frequently replaced, mammals have one set of baby teeth and later one set of adult teeth that fit together precisely.
 This is thought to aid in the grinding of food to make it quicker to digest.
 Endothermic animals require more calories than those that are ectothermic, so speeding up the pace of digestion is a necessity.
 The drawback to the fixed dentition is that worn teeth cannot be replaced, as was possible for the reptiliomorph ancestors of mammaliaforms.
 To compensate, mammals developed prismatic enamel, characterized by crystallite discontinuities that helped spread out the force of the bite.

 Lactation, along with other characteristically mammalian features, is also thought to characterize the Mammaliaformes, but these traits are difficult to study in the fossil record.
 Evidence of lactation is present in morganucodontans, via tooth replacement patterns.
 Combined with the more basal tritylodontids that also display evidence of lactation, this seems to imply that milk is an ancestral characteristic in this group.
 However, the fairly derived Sinoconodon appears to have uniquely discarded milk altogether.
 Prior to hatching, the milk glands would provide moisture to the leathery eggs, a situation still found in monotremes.

 The early mammaliaforms did have a harderian gland.
 In modern mammals, this is used for cleaning the fur, indicating that they, contrary to their cynodont ancestors, had a furry covering.
 An insulative covering is necessary to keep a homeothermic animal warm if it is very small, less than 5 cm (1.97 in) long; the 3.2 cm (1.35 in) Hadrocodium must have had fur, therefore, but the 10 cm (3.94 in) Morganucodon might not have needed it.
 The docodont Castorocauda, further removed from crown group mammals than Hadrocodium, had two layers of fur, guard hairs and underfur, as do mammals today.